 As 2018 draws to a close, we reflect on some of the challenges and opportunities that have emerged over the past year.
 While online methods are no longer optional for decision-makers wanting to engage with the public, privacy and security have become top of mind.
 PlaceSpeak continues to offer solutions to some of the most pressing challenges facing online democratic participation and citizen engagement today.

 Starting with the explosive Cambridge Analytica revelations, it became evident that social media could no longer be trusted to serve as a legitimate online forum for civic and political engagement.
 Social networks’ advertising-based revenue model was trading users’ personal data for clicks – and by extension, for cash.
 In contrast, PlaceSpeak started to develop on the concept of civic networks – privacy-protected online networks which are tied to place-based communities, such as streets, neighborhoods, schools, homeowner or renters’ associations, and more.
-This idea has gained traction, including a recent feature on Apolitical’s blog.
+This idea has gained traction, including a recent article on Apolitical.

 We also had to consider challenges around privacy in our own communities.
 In Canada, municipalities across the country took part in the federal government’s Smart Cities Challenge.
 PlaceSpeak – and prominent privacy advocates such as Ann Cavoukian – highlighted the importance of ensuring that smart cities didn’t become “surveillance cities”.
 The continued controversies surrounding the development of the Quayside “smart” neighbourhood in Toronto suggest that these concerns are not likely to diminish any time soon.